-With the highly appreciated support from your business partner, Tram Trinh (CEO VITAnLINK, A Health Tech Accelerator in Paris), we had the chance to look over the Swiss start-up border and follow some international companies engaged in the area of healthcare and the opportunities the blockchain technology can offer as a benefit for people and patients.
+With the highly-valued support from your business partner, Tram Trinh (CEO VITAnLINK, A Health Tech Accelerator in Paris), we have the chance to look over the Swiss start-up border and follow some international companies who are engaged in the area of healthcare and the opportunities the blockchain technology can offer in this field, as a benefit for people and patients.

-We’re proud that we can provide our HEALTHINAR followers with a glimpse of the exciting times and dynamic team spirit of Iryo, a very promising start-up.
-With a patient-driven approach, they are developing an open-sourced EHR platform giving patients, hospitals, and medical research institutions complete control over their healthcare data.
+I’m proud that we can provide our HEALTHINAR followers with a glimpse of the exciting times and dynamic team spirit of Iryo, a very promising start-up.
+With a patient-driven approach, they are developing an open-sourced EHR platform, that gives patients, hospitals, and medical research institutions complete control over their healthcare data.
 Their goal is to create a global and participatory healthcare ecosystem, based on the values of data security, maximum interoperability, and privacy.

 “We take best practices learned in developed countries and bring it to the developing ones” – or: How Iryo is creating a global participatory healthcare ecosystem